sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 <img src="assets/aefix2.png" width="800"/>

-### Sigma Embed Secret and ClientID (Embed Keys)
+### Sigma Embed Client credentials

-Embed keys are a crucial component for creating a Sigma embed.
-These keys are encoded within your embed URL, providing an additional layer of validation to ensure the embed's authenticity and security.
+Embed `Client credentials` ("credentials") are a crucial component for creating a Sigma embed.
+These credentials are encoded within your embed URL, providing an additional layer of validation to ensure the embed's authenticity and security.

-The embed keys are made up of the Client ID and Client Secret, and are generated using the Sigma UI.
+The credentials are made up of the `Client ID` and `Client Secret`, and are generated using the Sigma UI.

-The embed keys will be used in the embed API, to ensure your embed URLs are valid at run-time.
+The credentials will be used in the embed API, to ensure your embed URLs are valid at run-time.

-**Here are some important points to note about the embed keys:**
+**Here are some important points to note about the credentials:**

-**Irretrievable**: Once created, you cannot retrieve the original embed keys.
+**Irretrievable**: Once created, you cannot retrieve the original credentials.
 Ensure to store them securely.

-**Regeneration**: If the embed keys are lost, they can be regenerated.
+**Regeneration**: If the credentials are lost, they can be regenerated.
 However, this will invalidate all existing embeds.

-**Update Requirement**: After regenerating new embed keys, you must update all existing embeds, using the Embed API for that change.
+**Update Requirement**: After regenerating new credentials, you must update all existing embeds, using the Embed API for that change.

-Remember to keep your embed keys in a secure location, as losing them requires action to maintain your embedded analytics functionality.
+Remember to keep your credentials in a secure location, as losing them requires action to maintain your embedded analytics functionality.

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> You cannot look up your organizations existing embed keys (Sigma support has no access to your embed keys) after they have been created.
-If you lose your embed keys, you must regenerate new keys.
-If this happens, your existing embeds will be rendered invalid until the API is updated with the new keys.
+<strong>IMPORTANT:</strong><br> You cannot look up your organizations existing credentials (Sigma support has no access to your credentials) after they have been created.

+If you lose your credentials, you must regenerate new credentials.

+If this happens, your existing embeds will be rendered invalid until the API is updated with the new embed credentials.
 </aside>

-### Embed Key Creation
+### Client Credentials Creation

-We will now create keys that are specific to our workbook embed.
+We will now create credentials that are specific to our workbook embed.

-**1:** Navigate to `Administration` > `APIs & Embed Secrets`:
+**1:** Navigate to `Administration` > `Developer Access`:

 **2:** Click `Create New`, located in the page's top right corner.
 This will open the Create New API Token or Embed Secret modal: